List of Israeli films

-This is chronological list of films produced in Israel split by decade.
+This is a chronological list of lists of films produced in Israel split by decade.
 There may be an overlap between Israeli and foreign films which are sometimes co-produced; nevertheless, the lists should attempt to document mainly the Israeli produced films or the films which are strongly associated with the Israeli culture.

 For a detailed alphabetical list of Israeli films currently covered on Wikipedia see :Category:Israeli films.